cf-platform-eng/isv-ci-generator/docs/customize-test.md

 temp/make-tags/build: $(SRC)
 ```

-No the tests won't run every time the image is built.
+Now the tests won't run every time the image is built.
 You may still run the tests with `make test`